Understanding Sales Tax Nexus

 • Where do you have nexus?

-• Are your goods or services taxable in those places?
+• Are your goods and services taxable there?

 “Nexus” = “connection”